TylerMclaughlin/wav_clustering_workflow/readme.md

 This tool uses machine learning to organize a given collection of audio samples by acoustic similarity.

-Presented as a workflow in Python, this project applies hierarchical clustering on 68 derived acoustic features for the purposes of grouping and ordering the samples by similarity.
+Presented as a workflow in `Python`, this project applies hierarchical clustering on 68 derived acoustic features for the purposes of grouping and ordering the samples by similarity.
 Then it saves renamed copies of the `.wav` files that are ordered by similarity.
 Finally, it saves a dendrogram for visualization.

-The exploratory R code can be used to visualize a clustered feature heatmap and a UMAP dimensionality reduction.
+The exploratory `R` code can be used to visualize a clustered feature heatmap and a UMAP dimensionality reduction.

 The reliability of the algorithm was assessed on 71 Roland 909 drum machine samples from the free [BPB 909 Casette sample pack](https://bedroomproducersblog.com/2014/04/24/free-909-samples/).
 The algorithm successfully groups kick drums, toms, snare drums, and cymbals together.
 Acoustic features are extracted from the first two non-overlapping 50 ms frames of the audio.
 68 features per frame per sample are calculated using the pyAudioAnalysis library.
 Features include MFCCs, chroma, energy, spectral entropy, and more from `pyAudioAnalysis`.